-Each room or suite in the HLS Residence Halls and each bedroom in the HLS Apartments is cable-ready.
+Each room in the HLS Residence Halls and each bedroom in the HLS Apartments is cable-ready.
 If you would like to set up cable service, you can contact Comcast at 1-800-XFINITY.
 Residents will need to provide their own television.
 In addition, the following lounges all have large high-definition flat panel televisions and high-definition cable:

 - Ames 1, 2, 3, 4